 - I dream of finishing college in four years.

 - Can you think of a number between one and ten?

 - I am thinking about this problem.

-For: call, hope, look, wait, watch, wish
+“For” is used with the following verbs: call, hope, look, wait, watch, wish

 - Did someone call for a taxi?

 - He hopes for a raise in salary next year.

 - You go buy the tickets, and I'll watch for the train.

 - If you wish for an "A" in this class, you must work hard.

 Prepositions of Direction: To, On (to), In (to)